What is Obsessive-Compulsive Disorder (OCD)?

 - Intrusive thoughts about taboo or forbidden subject matter, often involving sex, violence, or religion

 - Fears related to germs and contamination

 - A need for belongings and other objects to be perfectly symmetrical

 - Negative thoughts about oneself or others

 It is also very common for people with OCD to suffer from a tic disorder.
 Behavioral tics can temporarily relieve some of the pent up anxiety associated with holding back an obsession or compulsion.
-While adults and children both frequently experience tics alongside their OCD, the condition is more common when OCD begins in childhood.
+While adults and children both frequently experience tics alongside their condition, it is more common in childhood.
 Common motor tics include:

 - Head jerking

 - Eye blinking or other eye movements

 Symptoms of OCD often change and develop over time.
 An individual may experience a lessening of their symptoms only to have symptoms suddenly worsen.
 Many go through great efforts to avoid circumstances that exacerbate their symptoms.